By Joe Keegan – Technical Consultant

 Metric Based Requirements

-Metrics based requirements define “how much” of something that the infrastructure with need to support.
-As the name implies, metric based requirements must include a number so they can be measured and scaled.
+Metrics based requirements define “how much” of something that the infrastructure with the need to support.
+As the name implies, metric-based requirements must include a number so they can be measured and scaled.
 Metric based requirements are used for the sizing of the infrastructure components and are therefore critical to understand before determining what must be purchased for your project.
-Metric based requirements can be further broken down into high level metrics and detailed metrics.
+Metric based requirements can be further broken down into high-level metrics and detailed metrics.

 - What type (e.g. Light, Regular, Power User) and how many users must be supported in the case of business application

 - The type and number VMs that must be supported in the case of virtualization environment